Psypher1/the-language-hub/learn/japanese/basics.md

 > Japanese (日本語, Nihongo) is spoken natively by about 128 million people, primarily by Japanese people and primarily in Japan, the only country where it is the national language.

+Before we dive right in, there are a few things we need to learn first.

 ### Hiragana

 > Japanese (日本語, Nihongo) has three different alphabets each with their own purporse.
 Hiragana is used for simplified Japanese.